 Insects have an external skeleton composed mainly of chitin.
 Chitin is a long-chain polysaccharide with functional groups that make it a valuable biopolymer for a broad range of applications.
 Chitin is an almost inexhaustible resource, as it is constantly produced in huge quantities throughout nature.
+At present, chitin is mainly produced from fish industry waste.
+The extraction of insect chitin has not yet been considered.
 Researchers from the Fraunhofer Institute for Interfacial Engineering and Biotechnology (IGB) and six cooperation partners are working on developing a biotechnological method for making insect chitin usable for coating textiles.

 It’s a great idea: everyday products that can repair themselves.
 Although it’s still a pipedream, the foundations are already being laid in a series of investigations being carried out by Dr. Olga Speck from the University of Freiburg.
 Dr. Speck is a botanist who is studying wound-healing reactions in plants to try and find mechanisms that can be used as models for developing materials with “self-healing powers”.

+Huge quantities of seashell waste are thrown away by the shellfish industry while processing crustaceans such as lobsters, crabs and shrimps for human consumption.
 In the EU alone, more than 250,000 tons of seashell waste are discarded every year.
 The exoskeleton of crustaceans consists of proteins, calcium carbonate and chitin, a long-chain sugar molecule which could be used to produce valuable building blocks for the polymer industry.
-Scientists from the Fraunhofer Institute for Interfacial Engineering and Biotechnology (IGB) in Stuttgart have developed a biotechnological process aimed at a sustainable use of this type of waste in the future.
+In cooperation with eleven international partners, scientists from the Fraunhofer Institute for Interfacial Engineering and Biotechnology (IGB) in Stuttgart have developed a biotechnological process aimed at a sustainable use of this type of waste in the future.